-- Lack of understanding others feelings & emotions
+- lack of understanding others’ feelings & emotions

-- Very poor at interpreting other peoples facial expressions and body language
+- very poor at interpreting other people’s facial expressions and body language

-- New or different situations can be unimaginable.
+- new or different situations can be unimaginable

-- Changes in routine are frightening/disorientating without the ability to imagine an alternative order of events.
+- changes in routine are frightening/disorientating without the ability to imagine an alternative order of events.
 Perhaps this explains some or all repetitive behaviour?

-Communication problems – difficulty with expressing themselves verbally and in written form and difficulty understanding others on some levels of communication which, for example, may manifest itself as:
+Communication problems – difficulty with expressing themselves verbally and in written form and difficulty understanding others on some levels of communication which for example may manifest itself as:

 How can SLT Online help?

-To arrange a consultation or assessment with Julie please visit the appointments page.
-If you require any further information on Autism and the help that Julie can provide for autistic children, please visit the contact page and complete the on-line form.
+To arrange an assessment with Julie please visit the appointments page.
+If you require any further information about the help Julie can provide for people with autism, please visit the contact page and complete the on-line form.